Administrators with Rank and Tenure

 - A Marywood University administrator is credited for advancement in rank with the time spent in administration.

 Marywood is willing to recognize or award tenure to administrators according to the policy outlined below.
-This policy is limited to the President of the University, the Provost and Vice President for Academic Affairs, the Deans of the Colleges, and the Director of Library Services.
+This policy is limited to the President of the University, the Provost, the Deans of the Colleges, and the Director of Library Services.

 If a tenured Marywood faculty member moves to an administrative position defined above, he/she will retain the tenure earned at Marywood.